hyperfiddle/electric-starter-app/src/user/demo_toggle.md

 We target full Clojure/Script compatibility
 * That means, any valid Clojure expression, when pasted into an Electric body, will evaluate to the same result, and produce the same side effects, in the same order.
 Electric is additive  Clojure, it takes nothing away.
-* There are minor edge cases (especially as our compiler matures)
 * To achieve this, Electric implements a proper Clojure/Script analyzer to support all Clojure special forms.
+* There are minor edge cases (especially as our compiler matures), mostly inconsequential.
 * macros work, side effects work, platform interop works, data structures are the same, clojure.core works
 * **It's just Clojure!**